TylerWon/jeopardy/README.md

 going while also testing your knowledge on a variety of interesting topics.
 Compete against a group of friends (or enemies) to see who is the trivia master!
 What are you waiting for?

-## Set-up
-1. Clone this repository to your computer
-2. Find the `main` class in the `ui` package, and run!

 ## Features
 - **The more the merrier**: Create a jeopardy game with 2-4 players.
 Set your own alias before the game starts.
 - **Simple mechanics**: Choose questions from the game board by clicking on them.
 Buzz in to answer questions by